 When it comes to your law firm, your expertise is your product.
-Along with blogs, thought leadership papers, and videos, podcasts are a great way to highlight your knowledge and assure potential clients of your credibility.
-Creating a podcast with a loyal following is easier said than done, however.
-While there are several factors that will create a successful podcast, there is none more important than the quality of your podcast guests.
+Along with blogs, thought leadership papers and videos, podcasts are a great way to highlight your knowledge and assure potential clients of your credibility.
+However, creating a podcast with a loyal following is easier said than done.
+While there are several factors that go into creating a successful podcast, there is none more important than the quality of your podcast guests.
 Obtaining diverse and interesting guests whose expertise and values align with your own is essential – but often overlooked.
-Here’s our advice on how to land great guests to appear on your law firm’s podcast.
+Here’s our advice on how to land great guests to appear on your law firm podcast.

-- Do the guests’s goals align with yours?
+- Do the guests’ goals align with yours?

 - Do they have particular information that applies to your theme?

 - Think about the subject matter – are you looking at a particular legal issue or discussing a critical matter?